jamesob/jamesob.github.io/resume/index.md

   - Automated finance ETL jobs away from painful once-per-month ordeals to nightly exports using Puppet and Python.
-  - Improved developer experience by introducing an effortless service deployment mechanism, and various monitoring tools including [Sentry](https://getsentry.com/welcome/) and [Datadog](https://www.datadoghq.com/).
+  - Improved developer experience by introducing an effortless service deployment mechanism and various monitoring tools including [Sentry](https://getsentry.com/welcome/) and [Datadog](https://www.datadoghq.com/).
   - Managed provisioning of a whole bunch of HIPAA-compliant infrastructure in